-At the request of the Lead Dealer as part of its valuation of the Reference Pool, the Diligence Provider obtained desk review valuations of the properties collateralizing 569 of the mortgage loan in the Diligence Sample (representing approximately 93.6% of the Diligence Sample by loan count) (the "Appraisal Sample").
-The loans included in the Appraisal Sample were all of the mortgage loans in the Diligence Sample that we acquired on the basis of a full appraisal or an external-only appraisal; we acquired the other 39 loans pursuant to DU approvals that allowed the loan seller to deliver loans with a DU Property Inspection Report (Form 2075) (see "Credit Standards-Underwriting Process-Desktop Underwriter).
+As part of its valuation of the Reference Pool, the Diligence Provider obtained desk review valuations of the properties collateralizing 568 of the mortgage loan in the Diligence Sample (representing approximately 93.4% of the Diligence Sample by loan count) (the "Appraisal Sample").
+The loans included in the Appraisal Sample were all of the mortgage loans in the Diligence Sample that we acquired on the basis of a full appraisal or an external-only appraisal; we acquired the other 40 loans pursuant to DU approvals that allowed the loan seller to deliver loans with a DU Property Inspection Report (Form 2075) (see "Credit Standards-Underwriting Process-Desktop Underwriter).
 The Diligence Provider contracted with a third party review firm to prepare desk review valuations for all of the Appraisal Sample loans.
 A desk review is a valuation analysis in which an appraiser makes a separate selection of comparable sales, which may or may not be the same as those used in the original appraisal and, using a rules-based valuation model, makes an independent determination as to whether the original appraised value is supported.
-None of the mortgage loans in the Appraisal Sample had desk review valuations (determined "as of" the date of the appraisal) with a negative variance of 10% or more of the appraised values.
+Of the mortgage loans in the Appraisal Sample, thirteen loans, or 2.3% of the Appraisal Sample, had desk review valuations (determined "as of" the date of the appraisal) with a negative variance of more than 10% of the appraised values, and an additional four loans, or 0.7% of the Appraisal Sample, had inconclusive desk review valuations.